truenas/documentation/content/SCALE/SCALEUIReference/Storage/StorageDashboardScreen.md

 ### Unassigned Disks Widget
 The **Unassigned Disks** widget displays the number of disks available on your system to use in pools.
 The disk count includes disks assigned in an exported pool.
-If you attempt to use a disk assigned in an exported pool a warning message displays that prompts you to select a different disk.
+If you attempt to use a disk assigned in an exported pool, a warning message displays that prompts you to select a different disk.

 {{< expand "Click Here for More Information" "v" >}}
 To see information on each disk on the system, click **Manage Disks** on the **[Disk health](#disk-health-widget)** widget.